xt0fer/reveal-slides/md/intro-to-oop.md

 ##Implicit and Explicit Parameters

-* Objects communicate with each other via the Interfaces which are the public methods defined in their classes.
+* Objects communicate with each other via the Interfaces, which are the public methods defined in their classes.
     * **Implicit** - implied though not plainly expressed.
     * **Explicit** - stated clearly and in detail, leaving no room for confusion or doubt.